Lekupania with Giraffe

 An orphaned baby reticulated giraffe embraces Sarara Camp wildlife keeper Lekupania.
 This giraffe will be rehabilitated and return to the wild, as a number of others have done before him.
 Right now, giraffe are undergoing what has been referred to as a silent extinction.
 Current estimates are that giraffe populations across Africa have dropped 40 percent in three decades, plummeting from approximately 155,000 in the late 1980s to under 100,000 today.
 The decline is thought to be caused by to habitat loss and fragmentation and poaching, but because there haven’t been long term conservation efforts in the past, it’s hard to know exactly what it happening.
 Reticulated giraffe themselves number fewer than 16,000 individuals.
 Scientists are now undertaking major studies to better understand why giraffe are disappearing and what can be done to stop it.

-All proceeds from sales of this print will be donated to Conservation International.
+Fifty percent of profits from sales of this print will be donated to Conservation International.
 For more than 30 years, Conservation International has been protecting nature for the benefit of everyone on Earth.
 They know that human beings are totally dependent on nature — and that when they work to save nature, they are really working to save ourselves.

 If you have any questions prior to purchase, please contact me .